wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 In this exercise, you'll use a Windows Server 2016 VM running in Azure.
 Since this isn't a Windows Virtual Desktop environment for the lab, Windows 10 Enterprise was not available.
 You will:

+- Open Azure Cloud Shell
+- Create a resource group
-- Deploy a Windows Server 2016 VM in Azure
+- Deploy a Windows Server 2016 VM
-- Manually add users
-- Manually enable AppLocker
+- Connect to VM
+- Add a standard user
+- Enable the AppIDsrv
 - Disable Internet Explorer Enhanced Security Configuration
+- Download and install Visual Studio code 2019
+- Enable AppLocker
+- Enable Default AppLocker Rules
-- Test AppLocker
+- Test the AppLocker configuration on our deployed Windows Server 2016 VM
-- You can view the following video on AppLocker in a Windows Virtual Desktop deployment
+- Clean up the resources